Council Budget 2021-22

 Charles Hurst

-Charlie Hurst over 3 years ago
+Charlie Hurst almost 4 years ago

 With The Hive supporting the whole of the Wirral and complementing so much of the care from our Council, I am concerned about any cuts to such a vital social service at at time when it's needed the most.
 Is the Council aware that 84% of active members live outside Birkenhead/Tranmere, with members from all electoral wards?